wc2/NGauge/CONTRIBUTING.md

 ## Before Committing or Submitting a Pull Request

+1. Ensure you have added tests for all new code
 1. Ensure all tests are green
 1. Ensure the Visual Studio plug in runs without issue in Visual Studio (Experimental instance)